Uvalde, Texas: Climate

 The climate in this region is characterized by hot, humid summers and mild, dry winters.
 According to the Köppen climate classification system, Uvalde has a humid subtropical climate, Cfa (inclining toward Cwa), on climate maps.

 Demographics

 2020 census

 As of the 2020 United States census, there were 15,217 people, 5,217 households, and 3,663 families residing in the city.

 2010 census

-At the 2010 census, the population was 15,751.
+At the 2010 United States census, the population was 15,751.